-Did you know we can put in indoor air quality products in your home that offer hospital-grade filtration?
+Did you know we can install indoor air quality products in your home that offer hospital-grade filtration?
 These options can clear bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 Up-to-date houses are securely sealed, which is fantastic for energy efficiency.
-But it also means your inside air may be more contaminated than the air outside.
-In fact, the says it can be two to five times worse than outdoors.
-This can be troublesome, since the estimates we spend about 90% of our lifetime in a building.
+But it also means your inside air may be worse than the air outside.
+In fact, the EPA says it can be two to five times worse than outdoors.
+This can be troublesome, since we spend about 90% of our lifetime in a building.

-There are lots of factors that can lead to poor indoor air quality, such as cleaning products and air fresheners.
+There are many factors that can lead to poor indoor air quality, such as cleaning products and air fresheners.
 These can lead to headaches and irritate allergies and asthma.

 Not sure which system is best for your residence?
 Our expert pros can conduct an indoor air quality audit.
-We’ll examine several aspects that have an influence on your air, like dust levels, VOCs and ventilation.
 Based on the outcome, we can then suggest the ideal option for your home’s unique needs.

 Keep reading to find out more about the air quality solutions we have.